 Ebenezer Scrooge: And be good enough to leave me alone during business hours.

-Nephew Harry: Seven o'clock on Christmas Eve?
+Nephew Fred: Seven o'clock on Christmas Eve?
 That's not business hours, that's drudgery for the sake of it, and an insult to all men of goodwill.

 Bob Cratchit: Here, here!